Nokia E7-00

-The Nokia E7-00, also known as Nokia E7, is a business-oriented QWERTY smartphone by Nokia from the Nokia Eseries.
-It was announced at Nokia World in September 2010 together with the Nokia C6-01 and Nokia C7 and started shipping in February 2011.
-It is the second phone after the Nokia N8 to be running the Symbian^3 operating system.
+The Nokia E7-00, also known as Nokia E7, is a smartphone by Nokia with a QWERTY keyboard that was marketed as part the business-oriented Nokia Eseries.
+It was announced at Nokia World in September 2010 together with the Nokia C6-01 and Nokia C7 and started shipping in February 2011, retailing for 495€ / HK$4898 / £375.
+As with the other two, it ships with the Symbian^3 operating system.

-When compared with the Nokia N8, it has fixed mass storage of 16GB without a memory card slot, no FM transmitter and a less advanced camera, with Extended Depth of Field, instead of autofocus as in the N8 and the E90.
-Like the Nokia N8, it comes with an HDMI-out connector and a non-user-replaceable battery that is smaller than the E90's.
+Aside from the addition of the physical keyboard, many of the E7's specifications are similar to the more multimedia-focused Nokia N8.
+Differences include the lack of memory card slot, no FM transmitter, a less advanced camera with extended depth-of-field, instead of autofocus as in the N8 and the Nokia E90.
+However, it retains the N8's HDMI connection and a non-removable battery.
+Its keyboard features a similar spring-loaded mechanism as the Nokia N97 and Nokia E75.

-It has the same keyboard spring mechanism as the Nokia N97 mini, but has like the N8 an anodized aluminium casing.
-All this is different from the bulkier and heavier E90.

-Compared to the Nokia N97 mini and E90, the E7-00 has a multitouch capacitive touchscreen.
-Unlike the N8, N97 mini, and the E90, the E7-00 has an Active-matrix OLED (AMOLED) ClearBlack technology with a slightly lower resolution than the E90.
+Compared to the N97 and E90, the E7 has a multitouch capacitive touchscreen.
+Unlike the N8, N97, and the E90, the E7 has an AMOLED ClearBlack display with a slightly lower resolution than the E90's primary display.

 Vlasta Berka, general manager of Nokia Singapore, Malaysia and Brunei, talked about the trend of users who are using their smartphones for business.